 - Might wear out really quickly, under 20,000 miles.

-5 – Bridgestone Potenza RE970AS Pole Position All Season Tire
+5 – Bridgestone Potenza RE970AS Pole Position All-Season Tire

-- May be susceptible to premature cupping.
+- Tire could be susceptible to premature cupping.

-- May be noisier than some consumers say.
+- Noisier than some consumers say.

 Our Top Pick — Goodyear Assurance Comfortred Touring